10up/ElasticPress/readme.txt

 If you are an ElasticPress.io customer, please open a ticket in your account dashboard.
 If you need a custom solution, we also offer [consulting](https://www.elasticpress.io/elasticpress-consulting/).

+= Where do I report security bugs? =

+You can report any security bugs found in the source code of ElasticPress through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/elasticpress).
+The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 = Is ElasticPress compatible with OpenSearch or Elasticsearch X.Y? =

 ElasticPress requirements can be found in the [Requirements section](https://github.com/10up/ElasticPress#requirements) of our GitHub repository.
 If your solution relies on a different server or version, you may find additional information on our [Compatibility documentation page](https://10up.github.io/ElasticPress/tutorial-compatibility.html).